 It hurts a lot.

 My boss kept repeating that it was nothing I had done, and that she’d rather give me a raise than lay me off, but her hands were tied.
-She had to let me go.
-I couldn’t get her off the phone fast enough because sadness and fear and anxiety were quickly moving me to tears.
+She had to let me go because the company was in trouble.
+I couldn’t get her off the phone fast enough because sadness and fear and worry were quickly moving me to tears.

 My thoughts raced from bad to worse.
 I got caught in a spiral down and down and down until I was completely in the dark, overwhelmed and feeling sick.